react-alpha-beta/alphabeta/README.md

 The [Button example](examples/button-experiment) is designed to help you get comfortable using the AlphaBeta component.
 You'll need to set up your Backend / API for the example to work (instructions below), but reading through the example may help you better understand how to use AlphaBeta, even prior to fully setting things up.

-### Backend / API Setup
+## Backend / API Setup

+### Wait, AlphaBeta Needs a Backend?

 In order for AlphaBeta to be useful, it needs to be able to record data about the experiments you're running.
-This need to be linked with a datastore isn't unique to AlphaBeta - it is true of split testing in general.
+In other words, it needs to be linked to a datastore of some type.
+This reliance on a datastore isn't unique to AlphaBeta - it is true of split testing in general.

-Imagine that you're running an experiment to see if changing your "Sign Up" button from blue (button A) to orange (button B) leads to more sign ups.
-To measure which color performs better, you need to keep track of the number of times each button is seen (refered to as impressions) and the number of times each button is clicked (success events or conversions).
+Imagine that you're running an experiment to see if changing a particular button from a transparent background (variant A) to a solid blue background (variant B) leads to more clicks.
+If you're already looked at the [Button example](examples/button-experiment), you're aware that this is what we're testing in "Experiment 1" of that example.

+To measure which variant performs better, you need to keep track of each variant's "impressions" (how many users have seen each button) and "conversions" (how many times each button is clicked).

-Given these four values (impressions for `button A`, conversions for `button A`, impressions for `button B`, and conversions for `button B`), all it takes is a bit of math to estimate (within a range or "confidence interval") which button has a better conversion rate.
-AlphaBeta does this math for you, but you're responsible for logging the events themselves in your datastore.
+When we are able to keep track of these values, all it takes is a bit of math to estimate (within a specific range or "confidence interval") which button leads to more conversions.
+AlphaBeta handles this math for you, but you're responsible for logging the events themselves in your datastore.

+### So How Do I Set Up My AlphaBeta Endpoint?

 You can connect AlphaBeta to a datastore you're already using in three steps.